lmcr136a/InfoBatch/README.md

 For experiments with ResNet-18, Table 1 in the paper shows the accuracy of InfoBatch, 95.1% and 78.1%, with CIFAR-10 and CIFAR-100 respectively.
 I also used 𝑟=50, and my results were similar to the accuracy reported in the table above.

-In this way, I directly verified the results of several experiments presented in the paper.
+In this work, I have verified the results of several experiments presented in the paper.
 My experimental results showed little to no difference compared to those in the paper.
 Additionally, I conducted baseline experiments for each case to compare the accuracy and running time, which were not explicitly detailed in the paper.
 With more sufficient hardware resources and time, I would have experimented with a wider range of 𝑟 values and with the ImageNet dataset to compare their accuracies with those reported in the paper.

 ### To execute each experiment, run the following code in the terminal.